WallarooLabs/wally/examples/go/alphabet/README.md

 ### Processing

 The `Decoder`'s `Decode(...)` method creates a `Votes` object with the letter being voted on and the number of votes it is receiving with this message.
-The `Votes` object is passed with the `AddVotes` computation to the state object that handles the letter being voted on, and the `AddVotes` function modifies the state to record the new total number of votes for the letter.
+The `Votes` object is passed with the `AddVotes` state computation to the state object that handles the letter being voted on, and the `AddVotes` function modifies the state to record the new total number of votes for the letter.
 It then creates an `AllVotes` message, which is sent to `Encoder`'s `Encode(...)` method, which converts it into an outgoing message.

 ## Building Alphabet